-Aim: To determine the most effective and economical method of ameliorating subsoil acidity
+To determine the most effective and economical method of ameliorating subsoil acidity.

-Subsoil constraints, including acidity, nutrient disorders (deficiencies and toxicities), compaction, sodicity/waterlogging and transient salinity have estimated to cost Western Australian growers approximately $600 million per annum in lost production.
+Subsoil constraints including acidity, nutrient disorders (deficiencies and toxicities), compaction, sodicity/waterlogging, and transient salinity have estimated to cost Western Australian (WA) growers approximately $600 million per annum in lost production.

 The broader outcome of the trial aims to deliver the following outputs:

-- Better understanding of how different crop species and varieties respond to various subsoil constraints so that; production and financial risks associated with each constraint can be more accurately assessed and assess the appropriateness of specific crops which can be better matched to soil type.
+Better understanding of how different crop species and varieties respond to various subsoil constraints so that production and financial risks associated with each constraint can be more accurately assessed, and the appropriateness of specific crops which can be better matched to soil type.

 Improved tools for grower use such as Yield prophet and Lime calculator; soil water monitoring tools, and; soil mapping tools, such as EM, Gamma and NDVI.